-What's Going on with the U.S. Economy?
+What's Going On with the U.S. Economy?

-May 31, 2022 | Jamie Bassaline
+May 31, 2022 | Equifax Author

 For our May 19 Market Pulse webinar our presenters discussed the recent economic update, consumer credit trends, and small business trends, opportunities for digital banking as well as, how to manage digital fraud across the customer journey.
 Our guest speakers included Robert Wescott, President & Founder at Keybridge; Tom Aliff, Risk Consulting Leader at Equifax; and Adam Gunther, Senior Vice President & CPO of Global Identity & Fraud Product Management at Kount, an Equifax company.